Contact Surrey County Council to:

 Please read the Security advice for event organisers.

-2. In addition to the above and for the same reasons registering on the Protect Website and downloading the App is recommended.
+2. In addition to the above and for the same reasons registering on the Protect Website.

 More information is available from ProtectUK.

-When completing the pre-event and full event application forms, you will be asked to tick a box to say you have followed this advice and have accessed the App.
+When completing the pre-event and full event application forms, you will be asked to tick a box to say you have followed this advice.
 Please do so.

 Alcohol and events